Asphalt vs Concrete Driveway 2026: Cost, Lifespan, Maintenance, Climate Fit, and Resale Value

 Can I switch from asphalt to concrete or vice versa?

-Yes, but expect to pay full replacement cost (you can't simply overlay asphalt with concrete or vice versa without removing the existing surface).
-Plan for $1.50—3.00/sf in additional removal cost.
+Yes, but expect to pay full replacement cost because you cannot simply overlay asphalt with concrete or concrete with asphalt without removing the existing surface.
+Plan for $1.50-$3.00/sf in additional removal cost.

 Sources: 2026 RSMeans Square Foot Costs · NAPA · National Ready Mixed Concrete Association · NAR 2024 Remodeling Impact Report.